scred47/pleezer/README.md

 ## Contacting the Author

-For general inquiries, please use [GitHub](https://github.com/roderickvd/pleezer) issues or discussions.
+For general inquiries, please use [GitHub Issues](https://github.com/roderickvd/pleezer/issues) or [GitHub Discussions](https://github.com/roderickvd/pleezer/discussions).
 For commercial licensing or to report security vulnerabilities, you may contact me directly via email.
 Please avoid using email for general support or feature requests.

 ## Support My Work